-Social justice is about building a society that is based on the principle of fairness for all, that understands and values human rights and that recognises the dignity of every person.
+In its simplest form, Social Justice is the equal distribution of resources and opportunities, in which outside factors that categorize people are irrelevant.
+It is about building a society that is based on the principle of fairness for all, that understands and values human rights, and that recognises the dignity of every person.

 Manager, Community Development and Planning.